dib-lab/2020-workflows-paper/manuscript.md

 The biological research community is strongly committed to addressing these issues, recently formalizing the FAIR practices: the idea that all life sciences research (including data and analysis workflows) should be Findable, Accessible, Interoperable, and Reusable [@doi:10.1016/j.cels.2018.03.014].
 For computational analyses, these ideals are readily achievable with current technology, but implementing them in practice has proven difficult, particularly for biologists with little training in computing [@doi:10.1016/j.cels.2018.03.014, @doi:10.1139/facets-2019-0020].
-However, the recent maturation of data-centric workflow systems designed to automate and facilitate computational workflows is revolutionizing our capacity to conduct end-to-end FAIR analyses [@doi:10.1016/j.future.2017.05.041, @doi:10.1038/s41587-020-0439-x].
+However, the recent maturation of data-centric workflow systems designed to automate and facilitate computational workflows is expanding our capacity to conduct end-to-end FAIR analyses [@doi:10.1016/j.future.2017.05.041, @doi:10.1038/s41587-020-0439-x].
 These workflow systems are designed to handle some aspects of computational workflows internally: namely, the interactions with software and computing infrastructure, and the ordered execution of each step.
 By reducing the manual input and monitoring required at each analysis juncture, these integrated systems ensure that analyses are repeatable and can be executed at much larger scales.
 In concert, the standardized information and syntax required for rule-based workflow specification makes code inherently modular and more easily transferable between projects [@doi:10.1007/s00778-005-0153-9; @doi:10.1016/j.future.2017.05.041].